Help parents care about their children’s spiritual growth so they cultivate faith in families.

-- Get parents interacting with kids other than their own.
+- Have parents interact with kids other than their own.

-- Get parents interacting with their own kids.
+- Have parents interact with their own kids.

 Royce Frazier tells about a favorite tradition his family celebrates near Easter.
 They share a Passover meal.
 As they remember the Israelites’ deliverance from Egypt, they too recall “near death” experiences that happened in the past.
 They celebrate the times the Angel of Death passed over their family.
 Miraculously, each child in the family has lived through a dangerous event that they retell each Passover.
 It’s an incredible way for the Frazier family to give thanks for God’s abundant grace and goodness.

 For more great articles like this, subscribe to Children’s Ministry Magazine today!